openfun/richie/README.md

     source $(which virtualenvwrapper.sh)

-Then create the virtual environment for `fun_cms`:
+Then create the virtual environment for `richie`:

-    mkvirtualenv fun_cms --no-site-packages --python=python3
+    mkvirtualenv richie --no-site-packages --python=python3

 The virtualenv should now be activated and you can install the Python dependencies for development: